 The Super Bowl 55 is more than a game, it's a spectacle enjoyed by millions around the world.
 The Chiefs vs. Buccaneers game will go down in the history books as one of the best.

-The Super Bowl is more than a game, it's a spectacle enjoyed by millions around the world.
-Its reach has expanded far beyond being the preeminent date of the sports year.
-It is one of the most highly anticipated days on the pop culture calendar in general, with seasoned bettors and casual fans alike taking part in the wagering action in a way we rarely see.
+The Big Showdown is one of the most highly anticipated days on the pop culture calendar in general, with seasoned bettors and casual fans alike taking part in the wagering action in a way we rarely see.

 The massive financial figures the Super Bowl produces helps tell the story.
-In 2019, over $145 million was bet in Nevada, a state no other can compete with when it comes to events like this.
-Another $35 million was wagered in New Jersey, which comparatively may not seem like much, but is truly an enormous amount of money considering how new the market still is in the Garden State.
+In 2020, over $145 million was bet in Nevada, a state no other can compete with when it comes to events like this.
+Another $35 million was wagered in New Jerse which is truly an enormous amount of money considering how new the market still is.